 Perforation: Perforation is a life-threatening complication.
 After resuscitation of the patient, surgical resection to address both the perforation and the tumor should be performed, if at all possible.

-Obstruction: The management of patients with an obstructing cancer should be individualized but may include a definitive surgical resection with primary anastomosis.
+Obstruction: Initial colectomy or endoscopic stent decompression and interval colectomy may be performed.
+The management of patients with an obstructing cancer should be individualized but may include a definitive surgical resection with primary anastomosis.

 Management of Locoregional Recurrence